Looking for the right wood to use when smoking your turkey?

 However, you may get a noticeable amount of chips in the bag and the chunks can vary greatly in size.

-- More chips in the bag than desirable, chunks vary greatly in size
+- More chips in the bag than chunks

 Western Premium BBQ Products- Maple